RosettaCommons/documentation/internal_documentation/GithubWorkflow.md

 Submodules are separate repositories that can be subdirectories of existing repositories.
 Submodules are in a 'detached head' state, meaning they belong to a specific commit to which the HEAD pointer is not updated when other people push to main.
 Quick example: `Rosetta/tests/scientific` is in the `rosetta` repository and the `data` directory in there is it's own submodule.
 The contents of `data` are not automatically updated when pulling from main (using `git pull`).
 Instead, you need to update the contents of the directory with one of the `git submodule` commands (for example, `git submodule update --init --recursive`).

 **Question**: I always update all submodules using `git submodule update --init --recursive` but I actually only use the scientific data one and don't care about all of the other ones (maybe `tools`).
-How can I keep the others in whatever state they are at a certain point and not touch them without them constantly showing up as changes in git status ?
+How can I keep the others in whatever state they are at a certain point and not touch them without them constantly showing up as changes in git status?
 How do you do that?
 What's the workflow and the commands?

 **Rocco's answer**: The short answer is don't init modules you don't need.
 You can update modules specifically by giving their path (e.g. `git submodule update --init -- tests/scientific/data/` to just update the scientific benchmark data one.).
 If you already have a module init-ed, you can remove the contents to cause git to ignore it. (e.g. `rm -r source/src/python/PyRosetta/binder/*` if you don't do any PyRosetta building, and don't want binder changes to show up on your pulls.
 Note: that's a plain `rm` and NOT a `git rm`).
 An empty working directory for a submodule will act like a "no changes" signal for git.
 If you do want it later, you can always do a `git submodule update --init -- source/src/python/PyRosetta/binder/`.
 The data for the submodule is stored externally to the working directory, so it's actually not that heavy-weight to do the rm/init.)